Banking lobby: Latin America/Caribbean

-Businesses and financial lobbying is widely perceived as a large part of Latin American countries' governance, as a study even found that, on average, almost 75% of citizens believe that only a few powerful groups govern their countries for a profit.
-Due to a lack of regulations, lobbyists control a lot of policymaking in many Latin American countries, which is associated with corruption and state capture.
+Businesses and financial lobbying is widely perceived as a large part of Latin American countries' governance, as a study found that on average almost 75% of citizens believe that only a few powerful groups govern their countries for a profit.
+Due to a lack of enforcement and state capacity, lobbyists control a lot of policymaking in many Latin American countries, which is associated with corruption and state capture.
 They can influence governments with the swift production of information communications (such as policy proposals, reports, etc.).
 In Guatemala and Honduras, the Coordination Committee of Agriculture, Commerce, Industry, and Financial Associations (CACIF) and the Honduran Council of Private Business (COHEP) collaborate with multinational companies within the region to lobby their respective governments.

 Australia

-The Business Council of Australia, which has board members from some of the biggest Australian banks, and the Australian Industrial Group created submission to the government review of a industrial emission reduction policy in favor of a border adjustment tax for carbon emissions, also known as a carbon tariff.
+The Business Council of Australia, which has board members from some of the biggest Australian banks, and the Australian Industrial Group created submission to the government review of an industrial emission reduction policy in favor of a border adjustment tax for carbon emissions (also known as a carbon tariff).
 As an AI Group representative put it: "trade-related climate measures are becoming tangible internationally and relevant to Australia...
 [A border adjustment tax would] level the international playing field for Australian producers of products with a risk of carbon leakage."
-The view of these lobbyists is that enacting carbon tariffs will penalize companies seeking to evade carbon emission reductions, thus preserving domestic heavy industry competition.
+The view of these lobbyists is that enacting carbon tariffs will penalize companies seeking to evade carbon emission reductions, thus, preserving domestic heavy industry competition.